AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/connect-wf-project-with-frame.md

 ## Enable the project in Frame.io

-1. Change the status from **Planning** to **Current**.
+1. Change the status from **Planning** to **Current** or a custom status that equals current.
 This finishes the integration and generates the project, tasks, and any documents in Frame.io.

 The frame icon next to the project name turns purple signaling the integration was successful.